 Since gaining independence, the India Industrial Relations Framework has had an extremely long way to go with enactments protecting workers and industry fair practices.
 Such enactments have been determinant features of modern Indian industrial relations.

-• Industrial Disputes Act of 1947: This act provides mechanisms for resolving disputes between workers and employers, emphasizing arbitration and conciliation.
+- Industrial Disputes Act of 1947: This act offers procedures for resolving conflicts between labourers and employers with a focus on arbitration and conciliation.

-• Factories Act of 1948: Established basic safety standards for workers in factories, focusing on health, welfare, and working conditions.
+- Factories Act of 1948: Set minimum safety standards for factory workers in relation to health, welfare, and working conditions.

 Important Laws of Industrial Relations